-Our climate strategy reflects a science-based approach influenced by the Paris Agreement and its goal to limit global warming to well below 2.0 degrees Celsius.
+Our climate strategy reflects a science-based targets approach influenced by the Paris Agreement and its goal to limit global warming.
 Our 2030 goal of reducing our absolute Scope 1 and Scope 2 emissions by 30% compared with a 2019 baseline was developed on this basis.
 We track our absolute Scope 1 and Scope 2 emissions, rather than our emissions intensity, in recognition of the need to reduce the physical amount of GHG emissions emitted into the atmosphere.

-To review our emissions data, see the Environmental Footprint section in our 2022 Sustainability Report and our 2022 Investor ESG Summary.
+To review our current emissions data, see the Environmental Footprint section in our 2023 Sustainability Report and our 2023 Investor Sustainability Summary.